 Please refrain from using mobile devices during class.
 If you need to check your phone or email frequently due to extenuating circumstances, please inform the instructor at the start of class.

+Participants of MNN workshops and courses are expected to behave in a professional manner.
 Please respect all fellow students, instructors and administrators.
 All MNN students must follow our Code of Conduct and Community Standards.

 Please consume all food and drink in the designated food and beverage areas and not in our studios or education classrooms.